keikai/doc/dev-ref/Import.md

 # Import an Excel File

 In most cases, we create a book model by loading an Excel file instead of creating it directly.
+You can import an Excel file (xlsx format) into Keikai.
+(Note: if you wish to import an xls file into Keikai, one useful tip is to covert it to xlsx by saving it as a xlsx file in Excel).

 Specifying an Excel file's path in Spreadsheet component's attribute is the simplest way, and Spreadsheet will import the file and construct a book model object.
 You can also use [`io.keikai.api.Importer`](https://keikai.io/javadoc/latest/io/keikai/api/Importer.html) to